1983 West Bank fainting epidemic

 Baruch Modan, director general of Israel's health ministry, also concluded that most of those affected had a psychological illness, though he said that some who fell ill after April 3 were faking, when epidemiologists say that the outbreak had subsided.
+Modan wrote in The Lancet that a "massive epidemic of psychogenic aetiology occurred in three districts of the West Bank over two weeks in March–April, 1983.
+It affected 949 individuals, 727 (77%) of them adolescent females.
+The symptoms were not accompanied by positive physical signs or by laboratory findings.
+The epidemiological pattern was pathognomonic of that of a psychogenic disorder.
+The initial trigger was probably the odour of H2S escaping from a faulty latrine in the schoolyard of the first affected school.
+Subsequent spread of the disease was due to psychological and extra-medical factors, including publicity by the mass media.
+Spread was stopped immediately after closure of schools."

 Hefez wrote in his 1985 study "The Role of the Press and the Medical Community in the epidemic of 'Mysterious Gas Poisoning' in the Jordan West Bank" that Israeli newspaper reports of poisoning at the start of the epidemic added fuel to the flames.
-A front-page article in Ha'aretz on March 28, 1983, even claimed that Israeli military investigators had found traces of nerve gas and quoted "army sources" as saying that they suspected that Palestinian militants were poisoning their own people in order to blame Israel and provoke an uprising.
+A front-page article in Haaretz on March 28, 1983, even claimed that Israeli military investigators had found traces of nerve gas and quoted "army sources" as saying that they suspected that Palestinian militants were poisoning their own people in order to blame Israel and provoke an uprising.
 Palestinian leaders followed up with accusations that Israel had poisoned them in an attempt to drive them from the West Bank.

-Such epidemic hysteria has a long history.
-Notable cases are the Salem witch trials, the Tanganyika laughter epidemic of 1962, and the 2008–2012 outbreak of psychogenic illness among Afghan school girls over suspected Taliban poisoning.